This post contains affiliate links. When you purchase through our links, we may earn a commission.

 Apart from their amazing taste and texture, lentils are full of fibre and nutrients.
 I included them in my babies’ diet as soon as they went on solids.
 I am so glad I did.
 Now as teens they still eat them!

 Why should you eat lentils?
 There are so many reasons.
 They are good for us as I already mentioned.
-They are very cheap and incredibly versatile.
+They are very cheap, packed with protein and incredibly versatile.
 No wonder almost every world cuisine has recipes with lentils!

 They are great for making ahead.
 Cook a bunch and refrigerate or freeze till needed.
 One of my favourite ways to eat them is cold in salads.
 They make them so much more robust and filling.
 Try this Quinoa Salad with Lentils and Beets.
 Or this Roasted Butternut Squash with Lentils and Feta dish.